Sponsor Content Created With TD Bank

 Next, use this information to create a budget.
 A popular budget is the 50-30-20 rule, which splits your take-home pay into three categories:

-“Most online tools have mobile apps so you can track your expenses anytime, anywhere,” Mitchell says.
+“Online banking and mobile apps allow you to track your expenses anytime, anywhere” Mitchell says.
 “That way, you’ll always know how your spending is aligning—or not aligning—with your budget.”

 3. Plan for emergencies.
 An emergency fund is essential to any financial plan.
 This is money you can tap instead of using credit cards if you lose your job or have other surprise bills.

-“Prepare for the worst and account for any unexpected expenses,” Mitchell says.
+“Give yourself peace of mind by preparing for unexpected changes to your income and account for any unexpected expenses,” Mitchell says.
 “You never know what challenges the future may bring along.”

 The standard recommendation is to keep three to six months’ worth of living expenses in an easily accessible—and preferably high-yield— savings account.